connorlbark/xdfx/README.md

-# stdfx
+# xdfx

 WIP

-This project aims to implement a variety of basic effects with the logue-sdk.
+I'm currently trying to learn a lot of basic DSP algorithms, and this project is me playing around with effects for my minilogue-xd synth :)

+Currently, effects include:
+- Tape Distortion
+- Hall reverb (WIP)
+- Tap delay (WIP)

 ## Building

-This project's makefile is similar to the original logue-sdk template makefile, but updated for our own needs.
+This project's makefile is similar to the original logue-sdk template makefile, but changed to allow compiling different effects within the same project.

-All that needs to be changed to compile an effect is in `project.mk`.
+All that needs to be changed is in `project.mk`.

 First, set the path to minilogue-xd platform folder in the logue-sdk as `PLATFORMDIR`.